Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor.rst

 ----------------------------------------------------------------------------------------------------

 `actionBeforeCombat`_ (`tes3actionData`_)
+    Read-only.
 Action data stored before the actor entered combat.

 `actionData`_ (`tes3actionData`_)
+    Read-only.
 Current action data.
 Pre-combat action data is stored in the actionBeforeCombat property.

 `activeAI`_ (`boolean`_)
     Friendly access to the actor's flag that controls if AI is active.

 `activeMagicEffectList`_ (`table`_)
+    Read-only.
 The active magic effects on the actor, from which all others can be accessed.
 A table with tes3activeMagicEffect items.

 `actorType`_ (`number`_)
+    Read-only.
 The type of the mobile actor.
 0 is a creature, 1 is an NPC, 2 is the player.

 `agility`_ (`tes3statistic`_)
+    Read-only.
 Direct access to the actor's agility attribute statistic.

 `aiPlanner`_ (`tes3aiPlanner`_)
+    Read-only.
 Access to the mobile's AI planner and AI package information.

 `alarm`_ (`number`_)
     The actor's alarm AI value.

 `animationController`_ (`tes3actorAnimationController`_)
+    Read-only.
 No description available.

 `armorRating`_ (`number`_)
+    Read-only.
 The actor's current armour rating, taking equipment condition into account.
 Armour mitigation can be automatically applied to damage by using the applyDamage function.

 Armour mitigation calculation:
 x = damage / (damage + target.armorRating)